Conversational-Blogging/Conversational-Blogging/README.md

 # How to make it work
 1. Keep it super simple
-  a.
-Markdown format for blog posts
+2. Markdown format for blog posts
-  b.
-Use service like Jekyll for blog post
+3. Use service like Jekyll for blog post
-  c.
-Offer response to previous blog post
+4. Offer response to previous blog post
-  d.
-Keep the discussion alive (either a segue or a new topic)
+5. Keep the discussion alive (either a segue or a new topic)
-  e.
-A reponse once a month should suffice
+6. A reponse once a month should suffice

 I don't think I've ever seen anything like this before.